Michigan Republicans pass bills to add voter ID requirements - WTMJ

 Voters currently seeking an absentee ballot by mail or at an election clerk’s office must sign the application, and the signature is matched to the voter file.
 The legislation would require applicants to include a copy of their photo ID, their driver’s license number or the last four digits of their Social Security number.
 Those who do not would get a provisional ballot.

-“Trump lied.
-You believe the big lie.
-Now you want to change the rules because you realize the demographics of America are changing and your base it out of control,” said Sen. Sylvia Santana, a Detroit Democrat who is Black.
-“Now you want to change the rules and add rules so that people who look like me get frustrated and decide not to vote.”
+“Trump lost.
+You believed the big lie, engaged in treason at the U.S. Capitol.
+And now you want to change the rules because you realize that the demographics of America are changing and your base is out of control,” said Sen. Sylvia Santana, a Detroit Democrat who is Black.
+“So now you want to change the rules and add barriers so that people who look like me get frustrated and decide not to vote.”

-GOP senators argued that the state’s photo ID law is insufficient due to the 2018 changes and noted that ID is required for many activities.
+GOP senators argued that the state’s photo ID law is insufficient due to the 2018 voting changes and noted that ID is required for many activities.
+They said voters previously were seen in person at least once, either when they registered to vote or when they voted for the first time, but now can register and vote by mail without showing ID.

 “These bills would help ensure the security and fairness of our elections,” said Sen. Ruth Johnson, a Holly Republican.
 “Requiring voters to verify their identity with ID is the best way to protect the one-person, one-vote standard.”